FDio/vpp/docs/configuration/reference.rst

 ^^^^^^^^^^^^^^^

 The number of buffers allocated for this specific NUMA domain.
+If this is set to zero, no buffers are allocated for this domain.

-Default is 0, which falls back to the value configured in **buffers-per-numa**.
+By default, the value configured in **buffers-per-numa** is used.

 .. code-block:: console